Discoid eczema: Introduction

 Symptoms of discoid eczema can vary greatly in intensity, frequency, and duration among individuals.
 Symptoms include itching and the development of one or more coin-shaped skin spots, patches, or lesions.
 These abnormal areas of skin generally appear on the arms and legs, but may spread to the trunk of the body as well.

-The lesions of discoid eczema can ...more symptoms »
+The lesions of discoid eczema can appear scaly and can ooze fluid ...more symptoms »

 Discoid eczema: Treatments